-DaCast, for example, offers users an optional feature called overage protection.
-This features automatically purchases bandwidth for your account when you run out.
-Whichever streaming plan you choose, make sure you the bandwith policy for your streaming provider before committing.
+Dacast, for example, offers users an optional feature called overage protection.
+These features automatically purchases bandwidth for your account when you run out.
+Whichever streaming plan you choose, make sure you the bandwidth policy for your streaming provider before committing.

 When considering how to stream live video for government events, you want to broadcast live over a professional Content Delivery Network (CDN).
 A top-tier CDN allows you to stream around the globe on a secure network.

 Even if you have a world-class CDN, you need to make sure you have reliable upload speeds.
-A slow upload speed will cause your live stream to be slow, choppy, and with poor quality.
-We always recommended that you have (at least) 1 mbps (megabytes per second) upload to 2 mbps download speed!
+Slow upload speed will cause your live stream to be slow, choppy, and with poor quality.
+We always recommended that you have (at least) 1 Mbps (megabytes per second) upload to 2 Mbps download speed!

 Additional features to consider